madisive/madisive.github.io/about.md

 permalink: /about/
 ---

-Hi I'm Madi!
+Hi, I'm Madi!
 I live in Indiana, USA.
 Here I blog about what's important to me.

 In my free time, I enjoy playing video games and mixing music.
 I'm a hobbyist software developer.